neomundi-io/neomundi-ai-weather/README.md

 which one is "best", or judge whether individual responses are true or false.
 Every view shows an *observed condition*, not a competitive score.

 For micro-widgets specifically: **color is the signal.
-Provider and model are the identity.
-Everything else belongs to the detail** (the full wall, one click away).
+The model is the identity.** Everything else belongs to the detail (the full wall, one click away).

+> **2026-08-17 policy change, documented here for traceability:** the
+> public identity shown across every format is now the **model's public
+> brand name** (e.g. "ChatGPT", "Claude", "Gemini"), not the provider
+> company name (e.g. "OpenAI", "Anthropic", "Google").
+This reverses the
+> previous desidentification design, where the Core Panel, Topbar and
+> Sidebar showed the provider and hid the model.
+See
+> [Public identity](#public-identity) below for the current rule.

 ---